Fundamentals of research methods for Development Studies

 - Taught in:

 The main objective of this module is to equip development studies students with the basic tools to undertake independent research and evaluate research methods presented in development research work.
 Its main aim is to provide an introduction to basic epistemological considerations, the nature and stages of the research process, the exercise of formulating research questions and hypotheses, the understanding of data collection and analysis tools available in different research approaches.
 Some key learning outcomes are:

 - assessing the methodological foundations of empirical findings;

 - basic knowledge of the most widely used research techniques in development studies;

 - understanding of the suitability of various research approaches and techniques to specific research question

-Throughout the course, some issues will be given special emphasis, namely: data availability; specific problems in data acquisition; limitations to applicability of generic research techniques in development studies; a critical understanding of the problems of using evidence and different research techniques; basic rules of fieldwork practice and ethics.
+Throughout the module, some issues will be given special emphasis, namely: data availability; specific problems in data acquisition; limitations to applicability of generic research techniques in development studies; a critical understanding of the problems of using evidence and different research techniques; basic rules of fieldwork practice and ethics.

 Method of assessment

 100% coursework.
 Each student will be expected to take part in a group presentation worth 20% and submit a research proposal worth 80% of the overall grade.
 Resubmission of coursework regulations apply.